MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/when-to-reset-data-mart.md

 # required metadata

 title: When to reset a data mart
-description: This topic lists the circumstances that might be improved by resetting a data mart, as well as circumstances in which resetting your data mart is unlikely to help.
+description: This topic lists the circumstances that might be improved by resetting a data mart and circumstances in which resetting your data mart is unlikely to help.
 author: jinniew
 manager: AnnBe
 ms.date: 12/15/2020